nasghar18/oh-viz/OH_DT_Doc.rst

 	    return render_template("test.html",test=test,csv=csv, seccsv=seccsv)

 And in Javascript:

 	   	::

 	   	var dataSet = {{csv|safe}};
 		var secdataSet = {{seccsv|safe}};

 The data is now stored in the variables *dataSet* and *secdataSet*

-	Before DataTables, a function is made to allow DataTables to render one of the data columns as links, the links themselves to be added at a later point.
+Before DataTables, a function is made to allow DataTables to render one of the data columns as links, the links themselves to be added at a later point:

 		::